webqit/webqit-community.docs/webflo/README.md

 > Worker builds are covered later on.
 But let's assume for now that the generated JavaScript file is now part of the service worker file for your page.

-Now, what happens is, when you navigate to, or try to navigate away from `http://localhost:3000/` (or `http://localhost:3000/index.html`) on your browser, *and the HTTP navigation request is passed on from the initial client-side route handler `/client/index.js`, where exists*, the request next hits this worker-level route handler.
-This handler then decides to either return an in-browser *response data* or simply allow the request to finally *flow* to the server.
+Now, what happens is, when you navigate to `http://localhost:3000/` (or `http://localhost:3000/index.html`) on your browser, *and the HTTP navigation request is passed on from the initial client-side route handler `/client/index.js`, where exists*, the request next enters the Service orker layer and hits this route handler.
+This handler then decides to either return an in-browser *response data* that's rendered to the UI or simply allow the request to finally *flow* to the server.

 + -> enter `/client` if exists
     + -> call `index.js`; continue?